Chapter 12: Awards

-- Press releases announcing the awards are distributed via the Public Information Office (PIO)
+- Press releases announcing the awards are distributed via the Public Awareness Office (PAO)

-- Press releases announcing new awards and updated award info is distributed via PIO
+- Press releases announcing new awards and updated award info is distributed via PAO

 - Letter of nomination solicitation to previous recipients of the Hugh C. Atkinson Memorial Award and the Academic/Research Librarian of the Year Award

 - Schedule Midwinter and Annual Conference meetings

 - Approaching deadline communicated to award committee chairs

 - Award application/nomination deadline: first Friday in December